[ Printer Friendly Version ] [ Report Abuse ]

 “Okay” they chorused together.

 Walking down through Diagon Alley was like taking a breath of fresh air after being under water.
 It just made you feel refreshed.
-James at once decided that he wanted to visit the Quality Quidditch Supplies shop.
+People were busy bustling all around the alley and chatting merrily, but Sirius noticed that they were always in groups of two or more.
+He had a sinking feeling when he thought about how they had just parted was with Mrs. Potter who when on her own to do her shopping.
+Before he could mention this to James, the later had at once decided that he wanted to visit the Quality Quidditch Supplies shop and the thought left his mind.
 There next stop was Flourish and Blotts to buy their last year of school books.
 After that they had just enough time left to go to the magical menagerie.
 This is when Sirius caught something odd out of the corner of his eye.

 Sirius and James watched as the three hooded people walked down the Alley way.
 Sirius motioned to James that he wanted to follow, but James stopped him.